 When preparing your initial version of your dissertation, you must contact a documentation technician at the HEC Montréal library, who will ensure that your dissertation meets presentation standards.

-There are two models available to help you write your dissertation:
+There are three models available to help you write your dissertation:

 You are responsible for ensuring that your dissertation meets the established presentation standards.